 Mitral valve regurgitation (insufficiency) is one of the main MVP complications.
 While it can be treated, having a leaky mitral heart valve increases the risk of symptoms and complications.
 The life expectancy of someone with non-classic MVP without regurgitation and no underlying medical problems is about the same as that of a healthy person without a prolapsing mitral valve.

 What is the prognosis for mitral valve prolapse with regurgitation?

 While MVP typically follows a benign course, a defective mitral valve can deteriorate and regurgitation can develop, where blood leaks into the left atrium.
-The degree of regurgitation has a direct impact on a person’s symptoms, risk for complications, and overall prognosis.
+The degree of regurgitation has a direct impact on symptoms, complications, and overall prognosis.
 Complications like atrial fibrillation, heart failure, edema, blood clots, and infective endocarditis are much more likely in those with severe MR.

-Regurgitation tends to develop with age as the mitral leaflets and the chordae tendinae stretch or degenerate.
-Known as chronic mitral regurgitation, it starts out in a ‘compensated’ state and gradually transitions to a more serious ‘decompensated’ state.
-Once in the decompensated phase, abnormal heart rhythms, pulmonary hypertension, and congestive heart failure may occur, and symptoms may intensify.
+Regurgitation tends to develop with age as the mitral leaflets and chordae tendinae stretch or degenerate.
+Known as chronic mitral regurgitation, it starts out in a “compensated” state and gradually transitions to a “decompensated” state.
+When decompensated, abnormal heart rhythms, pulmonary hypertension, and congestive heart failure may occur, and symptoms may intensify.

-Regurgitation can be also be acute, however.
-When it is acute, in most cases, the chordae tendinae or papillary muscles will rupture suddenly, causing complications and symptoms that may be intense.
-In some cases, medication may suffice as treatment, but surgery is often necessary.
+Mitral valve regurgitation can be also be acute, however.
+When it is acute, in most cases, the chordae tendineae or heart’s papillary muscles will rupture suddenly, causing complications and symptoms that may be intense.
+In some cases, medication may be sufficient as treatment, but surgery is often necessary.
 Surgery involves repairing or replacing the mitral valve and its structures.

 What is the prognosis for MVP without regurgitation?

-In a small number of sufferers without complications, symptoms like shortness of breath, anxiety, angina, palpitations, fainting, vertigo, and fatigue do occur, but these can usually be managed with certain medications, treatments, and lifestyle modifications.
+In a small number of sufferers without mitral prolapse complications, symptoms like shortness of breath, anxiety, angina, palpitations, fainting, vertigo, and fatigue do occur, but these can usually be managed with certain medications, treatments, and lifestyle modifications.
 Many times, doctors will prescribe a combination of treatments.